thatssosanya/quote-fetcher/README.md

 fetches quotes from nasdaq.com

 ## Setup

+1. Install Node.js.

-`npm install`
+2. `npm install`

-To use in cron mode, copy .env.example, rename the copy to .env, and supply variable values.
+3. To use in cron mode, copy .env.example, rename the copy to .env, and supply variable values.

 ## Usage